bobbui/cassandra-CQL-exporter/README.md

 -  require Java > 6., make sure Java is available in PATH variable.

 Generated script contains 2 component:
-⋅⋅*DDL: include keyspace create statement, all tables, indexs, materialized views, function, aggregate function, user defined type.
+- DDL: include keyspace create statement, all tables, indexs, materialized views, function, aggregate function, user defined type.
-⋅⋅*DML: insert statement for tables data.
+- DML: insert statement for tables data.

 Be careful that script will be forward-compatible but not guarantee to be backward-compatible especially DDL statements.
 It's better that export and import using same Cassandra version.
 I'm using this on a daily basis.
-But anyways, use this at YOUR OWN RISK!
+But anyways, use this at **YOUR OWN RISK**!

+## TODO
 TODO: optimized jar size.
 ## Usage
 ```
 usage: cql-export [--drop] [-f <file name>] [-fo] [-h <host>] [--help] [-k <keyspace>] [-l] [-m]